Photo 15: Undersea forest.

 For more information on U.S. accession to the LOSC, the U.S. Department of State maintains a database of LOSC Fact Sheets reflecting the benefits, support, and other recent information.

 The practice of coastal States exercising jurisdictional rights and authority over activities in their coastal waters dates back to at least the 17th century, where a three (3) nautical mile territorial sea was recognized as the limit of a coastal State's control.
 This recognition has been attributed to the range of a cannon in the 17th century, and is commonly known as the "Canon Shot Rule."
 Seaward of the territorial seas were the high seas, in which all vessels had the freedom of the seas, including the freedom of navigation and exploitation.
 A customs zone or belt of water adjacent to the territorial sea later developed in which states recognized the coastal States' right to enforce certain customs and trafficking laws.
 Centuries later, through President Harry Truman's 1945 proclamation concerning the continental shelf, the United States asserted jurisdiction and control over the natural resources of the continental shelf, recognizing the shelf as a natural prolongation of U.S. territorial lands.
 Shortly thereafter, as the need for a comprehensive legal framework became more apparent, the United Nations held its first Conference on the Law of the Sea (UNCLOS I) in 1956, which resulted in four conventions: the 1958 Convention on the Territorial Sea and Contiguous Zone, the 1958 Convention on the Continental Shelf, the 1958 Convention on the High Seas and the 1958 Convention on Fishing and Conservation of Living Resources of the High Seas.
+Certified copies of the four conventions were transmitted by the President to the Senate with a view to receiving its advice and consent.
+In April 1960, the Senate Foreign Relations Committee favorably reported the four conventions and recommended that the Senate give its advice and consent.
+Resolutions on ratification were approved by the Senate in May 1960.
 The United Nations held a second conference regarding the Laws of the Sea in 1960 (UNCLOS II), however this conference did not result in any convention or agreement.
 Another UN conference was called in 1973 to address certain unresolved issues (UNCLOS III); this conference was concluded in Montego Bay, Jamaica in 1982, and resulted in the 1982 Law of the Sea Convention (LOSC).
 The LOSC came into force in 1994 upon receiving the necessary number of signatories.

 Please note: When you click on many of the links on this page you will be leaving the NOAA General Counsel web site.
 You may wish to review the copyright and other notices on those sites since their practices may be different.